-There are many people that are excited about attaining their own financial security as property owners that they often forget that the work still must continue.
-A landlord is not an easy job, and there are still a lot of logistics when it comes to tenants, meeting their needs, making sure that you aren’t getting taken advantage of, collecting rent, maintaining your property, and so on.
+Is it time to raise the rent?
+There are many people that are excited about attaining their own financial security as property owners.
+They often forget that the work still must continue.
+Being a landlord is not an easy job, and there are still a lot of logistics to consider.
+This involves tenants, meeting their needs, making sure that you aren’t getting taken advantage of, collecting rent, maintaining your property, and so on.
 While much of this work can be delegated, the truth is that it can still involve many complex negotiations and resolving personal issues between certain tenants.
-In fact, there are many people who end up leaving the property management industry because they find that it doesn’t match with their personal life goals or objectives, as well.
+In fact, there are many people who end up leaving the property management industry because they find that it doesn’t match their personal life goals or objectives.

 You may have come to a crossroads, where you believe that it’s time to raise the rent.
-There are cities that are growing significantly in all different parts of the world, and the demand for living spaces often creates quite the market for property owners.
+There are cities that are growing significantly in all different parts of the world.
+This results in the demand for living spaces which often creates quite the market for property owners.

-One obvious example is the fact that Canada’s housing prices were raised dramatically thanks to international demand, with Vancouver homes being worth quadruple – and Toronto homes being worth triple – the prices that they were just several decades earlier.
+One example is the fact that Canada’s housing prices were raised dramatically thanks to international demand.
+This includes Vancouver homes being worth quadruple – and Toronto homes being worth triple – the prices that they were just several decades earlier.
 Either way, before you do raise the rent, consider the following.

 Does It Make Sense?